marinebon/info-demo/README.md

 This is a simplified demonstration of how to use the [`infographiq`](https://github.com/marinebon/infographiq) package to create your own interactive infographics.
 This repository contains everything needed to generate the static html website hosted by github in the `./docs` folder.

+## getting started

+To get started making your own infographic you can use this repository as a starting point.
+Simply clone or download thi repository, start editing, and building your site using `infographiq::create_info_site()`.

+## overview

 A basic overview of the functionality is given below.
 It is recommended that you browse both the code and the resulting website (at https://usf-imars.github.io/info-demo/) as you read through this overview.

 Using the data in this repo, the website is generated into the `./docs` folder by running `create_info_site.R`.
 Github can then host the website from within the `./docs` directory.